-- 2. The Sustainable Communities site DPSC3: Land to the South of Reeds Lane to be integrated and master planned to be the focal point of the village. - 3.
-Services and facilities within DPSC3: Land to the South of Reeds Lane such as education and primary neighbourhood centre to be central and accessible to the settlement as a whole, providing opportunities to meet day-to-day needs within walking distance, consistent with the 20-minute neighbourhood and "Living Locally Living" principles as described in Chapter 33 and the requirements of policies DPSC GEN: Significant Site Requirements and DPB1: Character and Design. - 4.
-Provision of Deliver a development that prioritises pedestrian and cycleactive and sustainable modes of travel throughout, links enhancing connectivity between all site allocations DPSC3 DPSC7, the existing village and wider public transport network facilitating delivery of additional routes off-site to other nearby settlements, including a link to Burgess Hill Town Centre (potential route shown at Appendix 3).
+- Plan to ensure timely delivery of infrastructure and engagement with the local community to identify local issues and needs. - 2.
+The Sustainable Communities site DPSC3: Land to the South of Reeds Lane to be integrated and master planned to be the focal point of the village. - 3.
+Services and facilities within DPSC3: Land to the South of Reeds Lane such as education and primary neighbourhood centre to be central and accessible to the settlement as a whole, providing opportunities to meet day-to-day needs within walking distance, consistent with the 20-minute neighbourhood and "Local Living" principles as described in Chapter 3 and the requirements of policies DPSC GEN: Significant Site Requirements and DPB1: Character and Design. - 4.
+Deliver a development that prioritises active and sustainable modes of travel throughout, enhancing connectivity between all site allocations DPSC3 DPSC7, the existing village and wider network facilitating delivery of additional routes off-site to other nearby settlements, including a link to Burgess Hill Town Centre (potential route shown at Appendix 3).
 Creation of permeable, legible and attractive connections between the allocations and existing settlement(s).

-DPSC2DPSC3: Land to the South of Reeds Lane, Sayers Common
+DPSC3: Land to the South of Reeds Lane, Sayers Common